Alerts and Updates

 Licensed establishments are restaurants, bars, taverns, hotels or clubs that have valid liquor licenses or malt or brewed beverage licenses under Article IV of the Pennsylvania Liquor Code.

 Pennsylvania House Bill 808, introduced this week, would authorize video gaming machines for video poker, bingo, keno and other games in establishments with valid liquor licenses, such as restaurants, bars, taverns, hotels or clubs, in Pennsylvania.
-Similar legislation was introduced last year, and we provided an analysis of that bill here.
+Similar legislation was introduced last year.
 In addition to providing an overview of the legislation, this Alert highlights the many similarities and distinct differences between House Bill 808 and last year's legislation.

 Licensed establishments with less than 2,500 square feet would be permitted up to five video gaming terminals.
 One additional terminal would be permitted for every additional 500 square feet, up to a maximum of 10 terminals.
 In comparison, last year's legislation authorized up to only three machines at an establishment.